 And your idea of combining a wedding with a romantic honeymoon might not come to fruition.
 Look at it this way, if you long to transform your day of love into an amazing destination wedding.
 There are wedding dates you need to avoid.

 So, take a peek below at the most common national holidays held in the Netherlands.
 You’ll also find information about the best Dutch wedding professionals, hotels and boat companies who’ll assist you on your journey.
 Last but not least, good luck with all the preparations for your wedding in Holland.
 Keep reading…..

 Getting Married in the Netherlands?
 Wedding Dates To Avoid

 Firstly, if you plan to get married on Kings day 27th April, it will be very difficult.
-Known as the biggest street party event of the year, the canals are also jam-packed too.
-So, arrange your marriage licence well in advance at your local authority, in your country of residence.
+Kings day along with Kings night is known as the biggest street party event of the year.
+The centre and canals are also jam-packed too.
+So, arrange your marriage license well in advance at your local authority, in your country of residence.

 2. Good Friday celebrations

 In addition Good Friday celebrations bring many Dutch people to the heart of Amsterdam.
 Therefore, opt for a simple ceremony at the town hall (with 2 witnesses) before planning your wedding party.
 Afterwards, plan a bigger congregation at a luxury hotel or on a canal boat of your choice.
 Visit the expatfair for some inspiring ideas.
 It is the largest event for internationals starting a new life in the Netherlands.

 Like I said, the Dutch love a party and in South Holland you can experience the carnival.
 So, how do you get everyone on-board?
 And create a special day that sails along smoothly?
 Well, the overall cost of a wedding in the Netherlands is steadily rising to up to €30.000.
 This sum scraped together, could include your notice of marriage, wedding certificate, celebrant fees and your location in the southern region of Holland.